5 Must Try Coffee Shops in Orlando

 Cozy local coffee house in the Audubon Park Garden district, a popular place to dine and shop.
 This eclectic local favorite serves a variety of organic and vegetarian fare in a unique cycle themed shop.
 This is a great place to meet up with other fitness buffs and learn more about cycling, running, and other fitness related events in the Orlando area.
 The place is decked with cycling apparel and memorabilia with several flat screens broadcasting cycling events.
 The casual vibe makes it the perfect place to refuel and enjoy a light sandwich and great cup of coffee following any type of workout.

 On the menu, you will find a variety of healthy salads, sandwiches, quiche, and breakfast wraps.
 Basically anything you need to recover or fuel up for your ride or run.
 Lots of vegan/vegetarian options.
-Build your own fresh sandwich by choosing the bread (GF avail), meat (vegan avail), 4 veggies and condiments of your choice, and cheese (vegan avail)They serve coffee from Jittery Joe’s, with each batch shipped specially from Athens, Georgia.
+Build your own fresh sandwich by choosing the bread (GF option), meat (vegan option), 4 veggies and condiments of your choice, and cheese (vegan option)They serve coffee from Jittery Joe’s, with each batch shipped specially from Athens, Georgia.
 For non coffee drinks, smoothies, kombucha, hot chocolate, and hot and ice tea area available.

 - Location: Disney Springs (1486 Buena Vista Dr, Lake Buena Vista, FL 32830)